raspberrypilearning/lineup/en/step_6.md

 ```
 --- /hint --- --- hint ---

-Here is your completed script showing how to delete the items from the list:
+This is what your code should look like:

 ```blocks
 define stamp sprites (rows) (columns)